shuciran/shuciran.github.io/_posts/18 Wireless/03 Cracking Attacks/2023-09-26-Airolib-ng(Cracking PMKs).md

 ### Airolib-ng

-Airolib-ng is an aircrack-ng suite tool designed to store and manage essid and password lists, compute their Pairwise Master Keys (PMKs) and use them in WPA/WPA2 cracking through sqlite3.
+Airolib-ng is a tool designed to store and manage ESSID and password lists, compute their Pairwise Master Keys (PMKs) and use them in WPA/WPA2 cracking through sqlite3.

 ```bash
 # create a text file containing the ESSID of the target AP